pingcap/docs/partitioned-table.md

 In `dynamic` mode, TiDB collects table-level summary statistics, or GlobalStats, from partitioned tables.
 For detailed information about GlobalStats, see [Collect statistics of partitioned tables in dynamic pruning mode](/statistics.md#collect-statistics-of-partitioned-tables-in-dynamic-pruning-mode).

-When switching from `static` mode to `dynamic` mode, you need to check and collect statistics manually.
-This is because after the switch to `dynamic` mode, there are only partition statistics, and no table statistics.
+When switching from the `static` mode to `dynamic` mode, you need to check and collect statistics manually.
+This is because after the switch to `dynamic` mode, partitioned tables have only partition-level statistics but no table-level statistics.
 GlobalStats are collected only upon the next `auto-analyze` operation.

 {{< copyable "sql" >}}